Contrast-Security-OSS/docs/content/admin/policy_mgmt/Compliance-policy.md

 ## How it Works

 Administrators can define policies for application compliance within their organization based on Policy Criteria, including [Assess Rules](admin-policymgmt.html#assess) and [vulnerability severity](user-vulns.html#manage-vuln), and specific applications.
-If any designated applications violate this policy, Contrast marks them in the interface so that you can quickly find them and fix them.
+If any designated applications violate this policy, Contrast marks them in the interface so you can quickly find them and fix them.
 (Administrators are notified of violations both in the product and by email.)
 Contrast also provides default policies based on standard security rules that your company may need to follow.

 ## Set Up Policies